Founding of the Republican Party

 At the 2017 State Convention, the NCGOP awarded Robeson County GOP Chairman Phillip Stephens the Robert Rector Award for Most Outstanding Party Chairman in the State.
 Stephens dedicated the award to rural counties in the state where Republicans have long been the underdog.

-Democratic Registration is currently down to 65% countywide in Robeson County.
+Democratic Registration is currently down to 65% countywide in Robeson County by 2016.
 Unaffiliated & Republican registration round out the remainder.
 But of the 65% countywide Democrats, many still vote Republican.

 Republicans utilize their base along with large unaffiliated voters and a large number of conservative Democrats to compete well in 5 of the 10 largest precincts: St. Pauls 56% (D) - Lumberton #1 52% (D) - North Pembroke 60% (D) - Wisharts 57% (D) - Parkton 49% (D).
 The top 10 precincts constitute 54% of county registration.